-In short, Brad just plain refuses to take an objective look at the compulsive nature of his sexual behaviors, or to acknowledge that his current life problems are related to those activities.
+In short, Brad just plain refuses to take an objective look at the compulsive nature of his sexual behaviors or to acknowledge that his current life problems are related to those activities.
 So, like most active sex addicts, he is in denial about his addiction.

-With sexual addiction (and other addictions), denial is an interwoven web of lies and deceits told to both self and others with the sole goal of rationalizing and justifying addictive thoughts, fantasies, and behaviors.
+With sexual addiction (and other addictions), denial is an interwoven web of lies and deceit told to both self and others with the sole goal of rationalizing and justifying addictive thoughts, fantasies, and behaviors.
 Typically, each lie is supported by several others, with those lies supported by still more lies.
 Given the hard facts, of course, almost any impartial outside observer can easily see an addict’s situation for what it is, but addicts either cannot or will not – because they are so focused on protecting their active addiction.
 This is the case with Brad, who, even in the face of severe addiction-related consequences and gentle prodding from his therapist, refuses to look at the problematic nature of his compulsive sexual activity.

 With sexual addiction (and other addictions), denial manifests in several basic ways, the most common of which are:

-- Blame (Externalization): Devin says, “Since we had kids, my wife has gone frigid.
+Devin says, “Since we had kids, my wife has gone frigid.
 So honestly, with the nonexistent sex life I have at home, who wouldn’t be looking at porn and chatting up women online?”

-- Entitlement: Alexander says, “I work my tail off providing for my family and making money for the company.
+Alexander says, “I work my tail off providing for my family and making money for the company.
 But it can’t be all work and no play, you know.
 So if I spend a few hours and a few bucks getting an erotic massage, it’s just a well-deserved reward.”

-- Justification: Jane says, “I’m not in a relationship, but I still need stimulation.
+Jane says, “I’m not in a relationship, but I still need stimulation.
 So I chat up guys on social media, dating sites, and a couple of apps.
 And if some of those guys seem nice and want to come over for a quickie, there’s nothing wrong with that.
 This is just what single girls do.”

-- Minimization: Marco says, “Every young guy is on a bunch of hookup apps, and we all sit around waiting for that buzz to let us know somebody is interested.
+Marco says, “Every young guy is on a bunch of hookup apps, and we all sit around waiting for that buzz to let us know somebody is interested.
 We meet somebody online, we have sex, and then we brag about it the next day.
 It’s just not a big deal.”

 Most of these examples, by themselves, probably seem like reasonable excuses.
-But when excuses and lies are piled on other excuses and lies so deeply that a person no longer knows what’s true and what isn’t – as typically occurs with addicts – denial because a powerful and overriding life-force.
+But when excuses and lies are piled on other excuses and lies so deeply that a person no longer knows what’s true and what isn’t – as typically occurs with addicts – denial becomes a powerful and overriding life force.
 And it is used by addicts to ignore the complaints, concerns, and criticisms of people who care about them and try to help them.
 Brad, for instance, ignored multiple warnings from his employer and got fired, and now he is choosing to ignore advice and suggestions from his therapist.
 Instead of accepting that he is sexually compulsive, he sidesteps attempted interventions and accuses others of being judgmental, trying to control him, not understanding him, etc. All because he wants/needs to protect his active sexual addiction.
 Sadly, his denial will likely continue until his consequences escalate beyond their current level.

 If you would like to learn more about the various facets of sexual addiction, check out my recently published book, Sex Addiction 101.
 If you feel you may need clinical assistance with sex and/or love addiction, therapist and treatment referrals can be found here and here.